simonccc/kopsrox/docs/USAGE.md

 ### info <a name=cluster-info>
 - shows a list of ids, hostnames and ips the host they are running on
-- shows kubectl get nodes
+- shows `kubectl get nodes`

 ### kubectl <a name=kubectl>
-- provides a quick and basic way to run kubectl commands for example:
+- provides a quick and basic way to run some kubectl commands for example:

 `./kopsrox.py cluster kubectl get events -A`

 ### kubeconfig <a name=kubeconfig>
-- export the kubeconfig to a `kopsrox.kubeconfig` file which is patched to have the masters IP
+- export the cluster kubeconfig to a `kopsrox.kubeconfig` file
+- file is patched to have correct master IP vs 127.0.0.1

-### destroy
+### destroy <a name=cluster-destroy>
-- destroys the cluster ( NO WARNING! )
+- :warning: destroys the cluster ( NO WARNING! )
+- deletes workers then masters in safe order

 ## etcd <a name=etcd>
 ### snapshot <a name=snapshot>